susam/emacs4cl/README.md

     (setq-default indent-tabs-mode nil)
     ```

-    Emacs uses a mix of tabs and spaces by default for indentation.
-To
+    Emacs uses a mix of tabs and spaces by default for indentation and
-    verify the default behaviour, first comment out the above line of
+    alignment.
+To verify the default behaviour, first comment out the
-    Emacs Lisp code, save it, then restart Emacs, then open a new Common
+    above line of Emacs Lisp code, save it, then restart Emacs, then
-    Lisp source file, say, `C-x C-f foo.lisp RET` and type the following
+    open a new Common Lisp source file, say, `C-x C-f foo.lisp RET`
-    three lines of Common Lisp code:
+    and type the following three lines of Common Lisp code:

     ```lisp
-    (defun hello-loop ()
+    (defun foo ()
-      (loop repeat 5
+      (concat "foo"
-            do (format t "hello~%")))
+              "bar"))
     ```

     While typing the above code, do not type <kbd>tab</kbd> or